-Our goal at Britannica Digital Learning is to support districts and schools as you implement your SEL initiatives by providing guidance to seamlessly integrate SEL into everyday academic instruction.
+Our goal at Britannica Education is to support districts and schools as you implement your SEL initiatives by providing guidance to seamlessly integrate SEL into everyday academic instruction.
 Together, we will work with you to develop a customized crosswalk between academic and SEL goals that will help you achieve a true integrative approach to Social Emotional Learning.

 Why Is Integrating SEL important?

 Integrating SEL skills and competencies throughout a variety of student learning experiences is much more effective than teaching them in isolation.
 Teaching in this way gives students multiple opportunities to practice the skills in different settings, increasing their ability to make connections and apply the skills in their everyday lives.

 In our previous post in this series, we shared a plan for integrating the Relationship Skills competency into a Social Studies lesson.
 Continuing the series, let’s take a look at how to plan an ELA lesson that integrates the CASEL skill of Self-Awareness.

 When introducing the lesson to your class, explain that you’ll be focusing on Self-Awareness in this lesson and explain why this is important.

 Self-awareness is the ability to understand one’s own emotions, thoughts, and values and how they influence behavior across contexts.
 It also includes capacities to recognize one’s strengths and limitations with a well-grounded sense of confidence and purpose (CASEL, 2021).
 When students expand their self-awareness, they’re more likely to be able to do things like identify their emotions, experience self-efficacy, and demonstrate honesty and integrity.

 When you explain the SEL competency and why it’s important, students can focus on practicing those skills throughout the lesson.
 It also sets them up to reflect on how they connect the skills to other concepts and helps them understand how they might use the skills in other areas of their lives.